PixelThin/pixivue/README.md

 ```
 ## Peer Dependencies
 Pixivue components depend upon vue, vue-template-loader, babel, vuetify and axios.
 You must bootstrap your app with the vue-cli and Vuetify and Axios.

+## Version History
+1.1.8 - Adds support for YouTube live videos to the embedded-video component.
+Removes yarn.lock -- just use npm